 But first, let's gain some perspective.
 According to RetailMeNot, parents planned on spending $330 on children in 2017.
 However, according to Forbes, parents were predicted to spend $495 per child in 2016.
-So I'm just going to go with a happy medium, and assume the actual number for 2018 is somewhere in the ballpark of $400 per child.
-(Which is still way more than my husband and I spend per kid, for the record.)
+So I'm just going to go with a happy medium, and assume the actual number is likely somewhere in the ballpark of $400 per child.
 With this in mind, where do grandparents fall on the spectrum?

-Recently, OppLoans surveyed more than 1,700 grandparents from all 50 states and the District of Columbia — asking how much they spent on holiday gifts, if they felt these gifts were appreciated, and whether or not they planned to ever stop giving their grandkids gifts.
+In November 2018, OppLoans published a survey of more than 1,700 grandparents from all 50 states and the District of Columbia, asking how much they spent on holiday gifts, if they felt these gifts were appreciated, and whether or not they planned to ever stop giving their grandkids gifts.
 Drumroll, please...
-The average amount that grandparents sped on holiday gifts for their grandkids is $218 per child.
+The average amount that grandparents spend on holiday gifts for their grandkids is $218 per child.
 However, grandfathers actually spend more on holiday gifts ($244) than grandmothers spend ($202).

 Other interesting findings from OppLoans include:

 - Older grandparents spent less on gifts.
 Grandparents between 35 and 44 spent $312, grandparents 45 to 54 spent $248, and grandparents 55 and older spent $179.

 - Eighty percent of grandparents feel their grandkids appreciate the gifts, 11 percent feel their grandkids appreciate the gifts a little bit, and 4 percent feel their grandkids don’t appreciate the gifts at all.